-News Environment Bear the Dog Is Saving Australia's Koalas — And He Needs Your Help By Mary Jo DiLonardo Mary Jo DiLonardo LinkedIn Twitter Senior Writer University of Cincinnati Mary Jo DiLonardo covers a wide range of topics focused on nature, health, science, and anything that helps make the world a better place. our editorial process Updated February 21, 2020 11:36AM EST Share Twitter Pinterest Email Bear is a border collie/koolie mix whose work in Australia is earning him many fans.
-Meghan Halverson/IFAW Share Twitter Pinterest Email Environment Planet Earth Climate Crisis Pollution Recycling & Waste Natural Disasters Transportation Now that the wildfires in Australia finally have been contained, animals are slowly returning to their ravaged habitats.
+News Environment Bear the Dog Is Saving Australia's Koalas — And He Needs Your Help By Mary Jo DiLonardo Mary Jo DiLonardo LinkedIn Twitter Senior Writer University of Cincinnati Mary Jo DiLonardo has worked in print, online, and broadcast journalism for 25 years and covers nature, health, science, and animals.
+Learn about our editorial process Updated February 21, 2020 11:36AM EST Share Twitter Pinterest Email Bear is a border collie/koolie mix whose work in Australia is earning him many fans.
+Meghan Halverson/IFAW News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive Now that the wildfires in Australia finally have been contained, animals are slowly returning to their ravaged habitats.
 Conservation experts worry that this damaged land won't be sustainable for them.
 During the blazes, an estimated half billion animals lost their lives.
 While the numbers were heartbreaking, there were rescuers who didn't give up hope that there were survivors to be found.
 Like Bear.
 The blue-eyed border collie/koolie mix works with University of Sunshine Coast (USC) Detection Dogs for Conservation to sniff out sick, orphaned and injured koalas across New South Wales and Queensland.
 Bear was trained by USC academics and works in partnership with the International Fund for Animal Welfare (IFAW).
 Bear was called in to locate sick and injured koalas in habitats devastated by fires.
 He gained a lot of fame — including here on MNN — for his abilities during the fires and his team wants to keep him on the ground, continuing their work tracking and rescuing animals, as well as providing ecological research in the area.
 "The dream of Detection Dogs for Conservation now is to put a team on the ground seven days a week across all of the fire-affected areas," says USC Detection Dogs for Conservation Associate Professor Celine Frere in the video above.
 "I think with the bushfires my entire team is sad, feeling a bit powerless and wanting to do more. that's the biggest frustration thinking we have the team, we have the tool.
 You know, help us get out there and make a difference."
 The team is hoping to get more funding to continue their work.
 To help, visit their website.
 The perfect job Bear was relinquished by his family as a puppy because he had obsessive behaviors.
 Meghan Halverson/IFAW Bear was purchased as a puppy from a pet shop by a family but he was a handful and became too much for them when they moved to a smaller home.
 Now 6 years old, Bear "is high-energy, obsessive, doesn't like to be touched and is completely uninterested in people, which sadly means he doesn't make the ideal family pet," IFAW told the Associated Press.
 "But these qualities do make him a perfect candidate for a detection dog which is exactly why he was chosen.
 Bear is highly focused and brilliant at focusing on one thing – his ball which is his reward, which makes him perfectly suited for the job.
 He also has zero prey drive which is essential for a wildlife detection dog as they need to focus purely on the scent and not the animal, ultimately ignoring the animal."
 "Because they can smell what we can't see, dogs can be used to track rare animals, detect pest species and locate threatened native plants, so they have such an important role to play in conservation," Frere says.
 'A Disney movie that must be made' Bear is trained to sniff out live koalas so they can be rescued.
 Meghan Halverson/IFAW There are other rescue dogs trained to sniff koala scat, but Bear is trained to find fresh scat.
 Because of this skill, he is able to lead rescuers to save live koalas, even if they're perched high in trees.
 Bear's story went viral amid the horrific news coming out of Australia.
 People wanted to help and wanted to read uplifting news from the area.
 Tom Hanks and Leonardo DiCaprio both praised the four-footed rescuer on social media.
 In a "Nice Tweets with Tom Hanks" session last fall, Hanks lauded Bear after reading about him in a tweet by WeRateDogs.
 (Check it out at the 1 minute, 24 second mark of Hanks' video.)
 "This is a Disney movie that must be made – the story of Bear, the koala detection dog," Hanks said.
 "That's adorable.
 I like Bear."
 Around the same time, DiCaprio posted a World Economic Forum video on Instagram that included Bear's work.
 Detection Dogs for Conservation wrote a post on Facebook, amazed by all the coverage Bear is receiving.
 "I am still unsure whether this is due to his awesome blue eyes, attractive red booties, or his heart warming story from abandoned dog to super star (it's the red booties though, right????) - but I do need to acknowledge there are so many more amazing people doing so much more for wildlife right now, and that deserve all the recognition in the world."